PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/SpringShell_Attack_&_Protect.md

 Do all of the following steps in advance of the demo

 ## Lab Setup
 Refer to Internal Spring4Shell Docs at this time until can rewrite for sharing.

+**IMPORTANT NOTE: The current exploit script may only work once per demo.
+There is currently an issue with the script.
+ALWAYS plan to destroy and re-create the attack lab portion each time you run this demo**.

 - Complete all initial setup steps and Steps 1 & 2 of the 'Perform Attack Steps' and before runing the exploit script in Step 3.
     - Run `bash start-lab.sh` script and a select choice 3 "Spring4Shell Lab" and provide Access Key ID, and Secret Access Key